 So which foods are high in potassium?
 Bananas are a high potassium source, as well as strawberries.
-Who doesn't love good strawberry?
-Other foods, such as spinach, can help to lower the blood pressure.
+Who doesn't love good strawberries?
+Other foods, such as spinach, can help to lower blood pressure.

 Onions are also helpful in lowering blood pressure.
 They have essential oils, vitamin B complex, vitamin E, and vitamin C. Onions also have potassium.
 And another thing about some of these foods is that they help to intensify the taste of sodium.
 So if you're decreasing the sodium in your diet as you should be, but if you cook with things like garlic, spinach, onions, even putting lemons in your food, that can help you to still have very zesty, very tasteful food, and you will miss the taste of sodium less.

 You may have heard of that celery challenge.
 Celery is another food that can help to lower blood pressure naturally.
 Celery contains coumarin, and it can help to improve vascular flow.
 It can help to decrease blood pressure.
 Celery has vitamin D, vitamin C, and vitamin K. It has some alkaline properties as well.
 And studies suggest that celery has some anti-inflammatory properties.
 It's even been shown in some studies, some anecdotal studies, that celery can help to purify the skin and help hair growth.
 So it's actually is a nice little secret weapon to lower blood pressure naturally.